Artificial Intelligence

 Smarter AI Procurement: Lessons, Pitfalls, and Tools for Public Sector Leaders

-Led by: Neil Kleiman & Thomas Gilbert
+Led by: Thomas Gilbert & Neil Kleiman

 The AI boom is flooding the market with tools—many with lofty promises, but few that meet the specific needs of government teams.
 In this workshop, Thomas Gilbert shares lessons from where AI procurement often goes wrong and explores what IT teams, CIOs, and policymakers can do to make the process more effective.
 The discussion, moderated by Neil Kleiman, also introduces Hortus Trellis, a platform designed to provide a Consumer Reports–style interface to rank and assess AI vendors for alignment with public interests.